sezanzeb/input-remapper/readme/usage.md

 ## Configuration Files

-The default configuration is stored at `~/.config/key-mapper/config.json`.
+If you don't have a graphical user interface, you'll need to edit the configuration files.

+The default configuration is stored at `~/.config/key-mapper/config.json`, which doesn't include any mappings, but rather other parameters that are interesting for injections.
 The current default configuration as of 0.8.1 looks like, with  an example autoload entry:

 ```json
 {